The Squamish Birders organize monthly estuary bird counts, the annual Christmas Bird Count (CBC), and other birding activities.

 For more info, please contact Judith Vetcsh at: Squamish Birders

 History and Count Data

-Monthly Squamish estuary bird counts are based on surveys conducted in the early 1970’s, as part of a comprehensive biological assessment of the Squamish estuary.
+Monthly Squamish Estuary bird counts are based on surveys conducted in the early 1970’s, as part of a comprehensive biological assessment of the Squamish Estuary.
 The assessment informed a multi-agency land use planning process, initiated in response to a development proposal for a multi-berth deep-sea terminal.
 If constructed, the port would have eliminated most of the productive habitat for fish, birds and other wildlife.

 Community initiated, amateur bird counts were started in 1991 and have taken place every month since then.
 The resulting bird data is one of the most detailed and complete compilations in the province.
-Monthly bird count data
+Monthly bird count data is available on request.

 Christmas Bird Counts

 The Squamish Environment Society (SES) sponsors the annual Audubon Christmas Bird Count for the Squamish area.
 Audubon Christmas Bird Counts are held around the world during a four week period in December and January.
 Hardy Squamish counters brave the elements and generally record around 70 species.
 CBC data (count code = BCSQ)